villinvic/deepred/README.md

 - full observation space
 - model
 - update metrics
-- items (give item IDs by order in bag.)
 - early stopping if no rewards for a while
 - Check TODOs